TobitSoftware/chayns-toolkit/README.md

 #### Getting Started

 To start using TypeScript in your project, create a `tsconfig.json` file in the root of your project and start the `chayns-scripts dev` command.
-Your `tsconfig.json` will automatically be filled our recommended configuration.
+We will automatically populate `tsconfig.json` with our recommended configuration.

 > If you do not have a `tsconfig.json` file and use `.ts` or `.tsx` files,
 > ESLint will not be able to check these for errors.

+You are now ready to use `.ts` and `.tsx` files.

 #### Caveats

 The TypeScript compilation is done by [`@babel/preset-typescript`](https://babeljs.io/docs/en/babel-preset-typescript).
-This has some caveats, mainly not beeing able to use `const enum` and `export =` or `import =`.
+This has some caveats, mainly not being able to use `const enum` and `export =` or `import =`.

 The automatically generated `tsconfig.json` includes `"isolatedModules": true`